Jacob Bronowski: Public science education

 In 1967 Bronowski delivered the six Silliman Memorial Lectures at Yale University and chose as his subject the role of imagination and symbolic language in the progress of scientific knowledge.
 Transcripts of the lectures were published posthumously in 1978 as The Origins of Knowledge and Imagination and remain in print.
-He first became familiar to the British public through appearances on the BBC television version of The Brains Trust in the late 1950s.
-His ability to answer questions on many varied subjects led to an offhand reference in episode 22 of Monty Python's Flying Circus ("Penguin on the Television Set") where one character states that "He knows everything".
+He first became familiar to the British public through appearances on the BBC Television version of The Brains Trust in the late 1950s.

+The Ascent of Man (1973); BBC television documentary

-Bronowski is best remembered for his 13-part series The Ascent of Man (1973), a BBC television documentary about the history of human life and scientific endeavour.
-This project was commissioned by David Attenborough, then Head of BBC2, and was intended to complement two preceding series: art historian Kenneth Clark's "personal view" series Civilisation (1969), which had covered cultural history, and Alistair Cooke's series America: A Personal History of the United States (first broadcast in 1972).
+Bronowski is best remembered for The Ascent of Man, a 13-part series about the history of human life and scientific endeavour.
+This project was commissioned by David Attenborough, then director of programmes for BBC Television, and was intended to complement two preceding series: art historian Kenneth Clark's "personal view" series Civilisation (1969), which had covered cultural history, and Alistair Cooke's series America: A Personal History of the United States (first broadcast in 1972).

+The documentary was described as "a landmark in television" and "lavishly produced and visually stunning, it impressed viewers with its lucidity and with the power of the presenter’s personality".

+Auschwitz scene

+In a personal scene filmed at Auschwitz concentration camp, where many Polish members of his family died during the Holocaust, Bronowski walks into the muddy waters where the ashes of his family were thrown, saying:

+It is said that science will dehumanise people and turn them into numbers.
+That is false - tragically false.
+Look for yourself.
+This is the concentration camp and crematorium at Auschwitz.
+This is where people were turned into numbers.
+Into this pond were flushed the ashes of four million people.
+And that was not done by gas.
+It was done by arrogance.
+It was done by dogma.
+It was done by ignorance.
+When people believe that they have absolute knowledge, with no test in reality - this is how they behave.
+This is what men do when they aspire to the knowledge of gods.

-Following the making of The Ascent of Man, Bronowski was interviewed on the chat show Parkinson.
-Host Michael Parkinson later recounted that Bronowski's description of his visit to Auschwitz, where many of the Polish members of his family had died during the Holocaust, was one of the most memorable parts of any interview he had done.
-After he had completed the last episode of his show, Parkinson stated: "If I could save one interview from the thousands I have done, it would be the one-man show with Professor Jacob Bronowski."
+In an interview by Michael Parkinson conducted soon after the program was broadcast, Bronowski's recounted his visit to Auschwitz leading to Parkinson's describing the segment as one of the most memorable parts of any interview he had done.
+Decades later and at the end of his career, Parkinson said: "if I could save one interview from the thousands I have done, it would be the one-man show with Professor Jacob Bronowski."

 Personal life

 Bronowski married Rita Coblentz in 1941.
-The couple had four daughters, the eldest being the academic Lisa Jardine and another being the filmmaker Judith Bronowski.
+The couple had four daughters, the eldest was the academic Lisa Jardine and another is the filmmaker Judith Bronowski.

-Bronowski spent time interviewing the physicist Leo Szilard for about the last year of the scientist's life.
-Szilard, who died in mid-1964, had authored the 1939 letter to Franklin D. Roosevelt arguing in favour of pursuing nuclear weapons to ensure victory over the Nazis.

-Bronowski died in 1974 of a heart attack in East Hampton, New York, a year after The Ascent of Man was completed, and his ashes were buried in the western side of London's Highgate Cemetery, near the entrance.
-Rita Bronowski died in California in September 2010, aged 92.
-The ashes of Lisa Jardine, who died in 2015, were buried on 25 October 2016 next to her father's in Highgate Cemetery.
+He died in 1974 of a heart attack in East Hampton, New York, a year after The Ascent of Man was first broadcast.